 QUTENZA® (capsaicin) 8% patch is indicated in adults for the treatment of neuropathic pain associated with postherpetic neuralgia (PHN) and for neuropathic pain associated with diabetic peripheral neuropathy (DPN) of the feet.

 IMPORTANT SAFETY INFORMATION

-- If you have high blood pressure that is not well controlled by medicine, or who have had recent heart problems, stroke, or other vascular problems, you may be at increased risk and should discuss with your doctor whether Qutenza is right for you.
+- If you have high blood pressure that is not well controlled by medicine, or have had recent heart problems, stroke, or other vascular problems, you may be at increased risk and should discuss with your doctor whether QUTENZA is right for you.

 - Tell your doctor if you have reduced sensation in the feet.
 You may notice that you have less feeling for hot or sharp pain where the patch was applied, but this is usually minor and temporary.